-- 13.1 There has been no public consultation on the contents of this report (include details if yes, including details of feedback and account taken of it). - 13.2 Consultation has taken place with Councillor Peter Henderson, Portfolio Holder for Corporate, and Councillor Brian McGinley, Portfolio Holder for Resources and Performance, and the contents of this report reflect any feedback provided. - Background Papers Report to Leadership Panel of 15 February 2022 The South Ayrshire Way Strategic Change Programme - Preparing for the Future - Person to Contact Louise Reid, Assistant Director Place County Buildings, Wellington Square, Ayr, KA7 1DR Phone 01292 616332 E-mail louise.reid@south-ayrshire.gov.uk - Date: 18 March 2022
+- 13.1 There has been no public consultation on the contents of this report (include details if yes, including details of feedback and account taken of it). - 13.2 Consultation has taken place with Councillor Peter Henderson, Portfolio Holder for Corporate, and Councillor Brian McGinley, Portfolio Holder for Resources and Performance, and the contents of this report reflect any feedback provided.

+Background Papers Report to Leadership Panel of 15 February 2022 - The South the Future

+Ayrshire Way Strategic Change Programme - Preparing for

+Person to Contact Louise Reid, Assistant Director - Place

+County Buildings, Wellington Square, Ayr, KA7 1DR

+E-mail louise.reid@south-ayrshire.gov.uk

+Date: 18 March 2022